Víctor Jara

-Víctor Lidio Jara Martínez (/es/; 28 September 1932 – 16 September 1973) was a Chilean teacher, theater director, poet, singer-songwriter and Communist political activist.
-He developed Chilean theater by directing a broad array of works, ranging from locally produced plays to world classics, as well as the experimental work of playwrights such as Ann Jellicoe.
-He also played a pivotal role among neo-folkloric musicians who established the Nueva canción chilena (New Chilean Song) movement.
-This led to an uprising of new sounds in popular music during the administration of President Salvador Allende.
+Víctor Lidio Jara Martínez (/es/; 28 September 1932 – 16 September 1973) was a Chilean teacher, theater director, poet, singer-songwriter, and political activist.
+A committed Communist, he directed a wide range of theatrical works, from locally produced plays to world classics and experimental drama by writers such as Ann Jellicoe, and became one of the leading figures of the neo-folkloric movement that established the Nueva canción chilena (New Chilean Song).
+That movement fueled a resurgence of politically engaged popular music during the presidency of Salvador Allende.

-Jara was arrested by the Chilean military shortly after the 11 September 1973 coup led by Augusto Pinochet, which overthrew Allende.
-He was tortured during interrogations and ultimately shot dead, and his body was thrown out on the street of a shantytown in Santiago.
-The contrast between the themes of his songs, which focused on love, peace, and social justice, and his murder, transformed Jara into a "potent symbol of struggle for human rights and justice" for those killed during the Pinochet regime.
-His prominent role as an admirer and propagandist for Che Guevara and Allende's government, in which he served as a cultural ambassador through the late 1960s and until 1973, made him a target.
+Jara was arrested by the Chilean military the day after the 11 September 1973 coup led by Augusto Pinochet, which overthrew Allende.
+Jara was beaten and tortured over several days of detention at Chile Stadium in Santiago, and was ultimately shot dead; his body, bearing 44 bullet wounds, was dumped in the street of a nearby shantytown.
+The contrast between the themes of his songs—love, peace, and social justice—and the brutality of his death turned Jara into a "potent symbol of struggle for human rights and justice" for the victims of the Pinochet dictatorship.
+His prominence as a cultural ambassador for Allende's government and an admirer of Che Guevara made him a particular target of the new regime.